Uniminutoarduino/DSCBlocksV2/README.md

 This work is supported the Control research Incubator (SeCon) in the program of Technology of Electronics at Uniminuto University (Bogotá, Colombia) http://www.uniminuto.edu/

 Description:
-* DSCBlocks is an application to program DsPICs series 33FJXXXGP/MCXXX from Microchip Inc. through Visual Algorithms (Google Blockly).
+* DSCBlocks is an application to program DsPICs series 33FJXXXGP/MCXXX from Microchip Inc. through Algorithm Visualizations (Google Blockly).

 For a quick glance, see the web version of the app at http://www.seconlearning.com/DSCBlockV2/BlocklyOPt/demos/code/index.html